flutter/devtools/packages/devtools_test/README.md

 ## What is this?

-This is a package containing test utilities for use when writing Dart DevTools [Dart DevTools](https://pub.dev/packages/devtools) tests.
+This is a package containing test utilities for use when writing [Dart DevTools](https://pub.dev/packages/devtools) tests.

 ## Terms and Privacy